sebastianseilund/stack2source/README.md

 - Resource usage limitation
   - Limit stack input length. +check that it's a string
   - Set a limit of number of unique JS URLs to fetch
-  - Throttle sourcemap/js requests (to 10 at a time fx).
 - Decorator for sourceUrl.
 E.g. strip `webpack://` prefix.
 - Support for non-public sourcemaps.
 A way to transform the URL of the sourcemaps, or maybe even load them from disk (would only work in Node obviously).
 - More browser/environment coverage.